rramona2/frameworks-demos/2. universal-app/README.md

 ```

 #### Watchman error?
 Watchman will fail if there's no .git dir in the root of the project.
 You might need to `git init` if you cloned this repo instead of `este/este`.

+#### Git HEAD error?
+`git init && git add . && git commit -m 'Init'`

 #### Read more
 See a bunch of other docs ↗️ [here](https://github.com/este/este).